 Jaime-Jin Lewis is a racial equity activist + educator and a nonprofit organizational strategist.
 She designs and leads interactive lectures and workshops for diverse audiences that aim to transform thinking and inspire action.
 She also coaches organizations and groups in how to use creative strategies to achieve social justice goals.
 Merging data and analysis, theory and practice, her aim is to create robust learning experiences that provide participants with tools for social change.

 Jaime-Jin recently served as the Executive Director of Border Crossers, a New York-based racial justice and education equity nonprofit, where she launched the Talking About Race curriculum for teachers and trained over 2,000 educators from over 900 schools nationally.
 Jaime-Jin has been cited in The New York Times, Colorlines, Resources in Independent School Education and multiple other publications.
 She has presented at dozens of conferences, including Facing Race, New York Collective of Radical Educators, The New York Association of Independent Schools Diversity Conference, Save our Schools and the National Black Child Development Institute.
+Jaime-Jin has also served as the Director of Development at Caring Across Generations, as well as a strategist at Purpose.

 She looks forward to meeting you.